// Photo by Anthony Pidgeon

 The Columbia plan is to spend more money on sales and marketing so consumers have more time to learn about and latch onto Omni technologies.
 “It’s all about timing, cadence,” says Boyle.

 It’s also about getting the company’s entrepreneurial rhythm back.
-Between 2001-04, says Boyle, Columbia was producing profit margins in the 20% range, the kind of surplus that allowed the company to build a great balance sheet.
-The company has no debt and holds about $200 million in cash, he says.
+Between 2001-04, Columbia was producing profit margins in the 20% range, the kind of surplus that allowed the company to build a great balance sheet, Boyle says.
+The company has no debt and holds about $200 million in cash.
 “But you could argue,” he says, “that we didn’t take advantage of the opportunity, and should have plowed more money into marketing to forestall other competitors from coming into the marketplace.”